• Skip to primary navigation

 knife cutting a slice off a tomato being held on a cutting board

 4. After the chicken is done, remove it onto a plate.
 If the pan is dry, add a couple more drops of oil.
-Then, cook the bread for a couple minutes on each side until nicely toasted.
+Then, cook the bread for a couple minutes on each side until it's nicely toasted.

 two slices of toasted bread in a skillet